ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 That having been said, this Snakefile is inconvenient to write and is somewhat error prone - specifically,

-* writing out the list of files is annoying if you have many of them.
+* writing out the files individually is annoying if you have many of them!
-* to generate the list of files, you have to hand-rename them.
-That's error prone!
+* to generate the list of files, you have to hand-rename them, which is error prone!

-Snakemake has several features that can help with these issues!
+Snakemake provides several features that can help with these issues.
 You can load the list of files from a text file or spreadsheet, or get the list directly from the directoriy using `glob_wildcards`; and you can use `expand` to rename them in bulk.
 Read on for some examples!